 Whenever our skin is feeling dull and congested and is in serious need of overall rejuvenation, we turn to peels.
-They remove the top layer of damaged skin to promote the growth of newer, healthy skin and address skin problems like acne and hyperpigmentation.
+They remove the uppermost, superficial layer of skin to promote the growth of newer, healthy skin and address skin problems like acne and hyperpigmentation.
 While it seems like we've covered everything that you need to know about peels, there is one in particular that has been flying under the radar.
 Say hello to mandelic acid.

-What is a Mandelic Acid?
+What Is Mandelic Acid?

 It's not some new, top-secret ingredient we've never heard before—it is another form of an ingredient we've come to know and love for our skin.
 "Mandelic acid is an alpha hydroxy acid (AHA)," says Simmons-O'Brien.
 "AHAs are good for the skin, as they work to loosen connections between impacted surface skin cells (called desmosomes) to allow the cells to shed naturally leading to a fresher, brighter complexion."

 According to Simmons-O'Brien, you can expect the same skin benefits from a mandelic acid peel that you would expect from a normal one, such as cell turnover to firm up the skin.
-This one, in particular, is great for clearing pores and brightening the skin.
+This one, in particular, is great for reducing pore size and brightening the skin.
 "Acneic skin can get impacted and clogged, making this a good choice for clearing skin debris and smoothing the complexion," she says.
 "Mandelic acid has shown some benefits for brightening the skin as well, so it can help support a regimen to clear photodamage."

 For post-peel activities, Caglia says to avoid any activity that will make you sweat.
 Simmons-O'Brien says to avoid the sun, as your skin will be more sensitive to burning under the sun's UV rays.

 Mandelic Acid vs. Glycolic Acid